Ibexian/EastMeetsKitchen/_posts/2017-05-09-vegan-pandan-sponge-cake.md

     <img src="/images/299-4.jpg">
 </figure>

 Also, a star of this recipe is the batter itself.
 It's such an easy, dump everything into one bowl recipe.
-You can substitute different flavorings and it comes out nice and moist.
+You can substitute different flavorings and it comes out nice and moist each and every time.

 <figure>
     <img src="/images/299-5.jpg">